I worked on making a vintage travel themed chest of drawers,

 4 the love of WOOD is all about my adventures in re-purposing vintage furniture.
 I live on the west coast of Canada and enjoy my country view.
-I hope to inspire you to try your hand at up cycling and provide a unique perspective when looking at unwanted items.
+I hope to inspire you to try your hand at up-cycling and provide you with a new perspective when looking at unwanted items.